The key to keeping nits and head lice at bay is spotting them, treating them and then making sure you follow up treatment by staying alert.

 There are four main types of treatments for getting rid of head lice and nits.
 We explain the pros and cons of each below.

 You can use a nit comb to detect lice in the hair, and to get rid of an infestation.
-It's one of the cheapest nit treatments available – basic nit combs start at around £2 – and combs are easy to use.
+It's one of the cheapest nit treatments available – basic nit combs start at around £2 – and they're easy to use.
 You simply cover the infected hair in conditioner (so the lice will lose their grip and it's easy to pull the comb through) and start at the roots, pulling the comb all the way to the tips of the hair.
 After each stroke, check the comb and clean it on a tissue to see if there are any lice on it.

 You need to comb the hair for at least 30 minutes and repeat four more times over the following two weeks to ensure all the head lice are removed, and to capture any head lice that may hatch between combing sessions.
 A general rule is to continue combing until you haven't seen any full-grown lice for three sessions.